brianhigh/computing_bootcamp/remote/Using_Windows_Remote_Desktop.md

 ## Common Complaints

+- Locked files
-- Locked files (file in use or read only)
+    - File in use
+    - Application is already running
 - Desktop is "different"
+    - Installed applications vary
+    - Files on "Desktop" aren't accessible
 - Connection problems
+    - IP address changes
+    - Poor wireless connection

 ## Tips for a Good Experience